fsw0422/.ksp/README.md

-Customized Shell Config for Productivity
+# Customized Shell Config for Productivity

-Please download `./install.sh` from .
+Please download and run [install.sh](https://github.com/fsw0422/ubuntu-setup) from your home directory.